gtheodorio/pulumi-crowdstrike/docs/installation-configuration.md

 ---
-title: Crowdstrike Installation & Configuration
+title: CrowdStrike Installation & Configuration
-meta_desc: Information on how to install the Crowdstrike provider.
+meta_desc: Information on how to install the CrowdStrike provider.
 layout: installation
 ---

 ## Installation

-The Pulumi Crowdstrike provider is available as a package in all Pulumi languages:
+The Pulumi CrowdStrike provider is available as a package in all Pulumi languages:

 * JavaScript/TypeScript: [`@crowdstrike/pulumi`](https://www.npmjs.com/package/@crowdstrike/pulumi)
 * Python: [`crowdstrike_pulumi`](https://pypi.org/project/crowdstrike_pulumi/)